 For email senders, your reputation largely means your Sender Score.
 It’s a number between zero and 100 that’s calculated by the company Return Path.
 You can check your Sender Score here for free after you’ve registered on the site.
 Just paste in the IP address from one of your last emails to get your Sender Score report.
 It will look a bit like this:

 You can influence your Sender Score by generating more engagement for your emails (more on that in a moment), but much of what determines Sender Score is up to your email service provider.
-If you’re a GetResponse customer, we’ve got all the technical details covered for you.
-If you want to know specifics, check out Ireneusz Rybinski’s recent post, Achieving the Best Deliverability Possible: Part I.
+If you’re a GetResponse customer, we’ve got all the technical details covered for you in this post.

 Your Sender Score is directly tied to inbox placement performance, and to your deliverability rates.
 In Return Path’s 2014 Sender Score Benchmark Report, they’ve documented the correlation between high Sender Scores and inbox placement: